BigDFT-group/bigdft-school/README.md

 # BigDFT School project.

-This project contans the material for training about BigDFT code which could be execute via Google colab.
+This project contains the material for training about BigDFT code which could be execute via Google colab.
 There are multiple ways to run these notebooks.
 You have to open a google colab session and Start by the Installation tutorial.

 To do that: